Logiqx/gps-wizard/docs/ideas/gybes/waterspeed.md

 ## Waterspeed Tacks & Jibes

+I created a generic [document](README.md) describing some useful metrics for jibe analysis.

-This is just to capture some thoughts regarding what could be shown in Waterspeed.
+This new document captures some thoughts that relate specifically to Waterspeed.